skohari/grayscale-theme/docs/predictive.md

 We offer an undeniably different approach, one focused on creating value early and often.
 We start by demonstrating how your data can tackle a key business problem—and then another and another.
 This focus on rapid insights produces real results, fast.
 That engages your business, builds momentum, and lays the groundwork for an analytics center of excellence.

 ## Establish a data and analytics platform that’s right for your business.
 Depending on your needs, this might include data marts and warehouses, predictive and prescriptive modeling capabilities, big data solutions, and visualization capabilities.
-Our solutions leverage modern cloud architecture, data science, machine learning, and accelerators—such as our Rapid Analytics Platform —that adapt easily to your continuously evolving business.
+Our solutions leverage modern cloud architecture, data science, machine learning, and accelerators—such as our rapid analytics platform —that adapt easily to your continuously evolving business.

 ## Apply artificial intelligence to drive meaningful business impact.
 We assess your readiness for AI and understand the areas of your business that would benefit from it.
 We then create a roadmap that balances quick wins with large value creation opportunities over the long term.
 Once we have a roadmap to the future, we develop and deploy the ideal AI and machine learning models customized to your business.